- Independent practice groups promote cooperation between members of the liberal professions without giving up their independence.

 2. Partnership company: Legal form specially designed for liberal professions.

-3. Corporations: In some professions, GmbHs or AGs are also permissible.
-The specific structure depends on the specific requirements under professional law, which may vary depending on the profession.
+The specific structure depends on the specific professional regulations, which can vary depending on the professional group.

 Features and characteristics: